-Australian finance company RAMS selected Percept as their corporate rebranding specialists.
+Australian financial services company RAMS selected Percept as their corporate rebranding specialists.

-The RAMS marketing team had decided that it was time they refreshed their company image and approached Percept for this corporate rebranding project.
+The RAMS marketing team had decided that it was time they refreshed their company image and approached Percept in Sydney for this corporate rebranding project.

 A well known name in the Australian finance sector, RAMS specialise in home loans.
 They had decided to reposition their business by extending their offerings beyond home loans to an array of financial services that are provided primarily online.